bigdata-i523/hid315/notebook.md

    (9/11/17) - 2.2 LaTeX
    (9/19/17) - Viewed video from Class webpage on Jabref/Bobtex format etc.  Will attempt to do this with MS WORD (read through that    information also)
    (9/25/17 - 9/31/17) - Paper is written in WORD, due to formatting will redo in ShareLaTeX (which is ongoing).
+   (10/5/17) - Uploaded nearly completed Paper 1.
+Still have a few last minute items.
+Will complete by Saturday.

    ASSIGNMENTS